Porco Rosso: Release

-The film was released in Japan on July 18, 1992, by Toho, and was released on VHS by Tokuma Shoten in 1993.
+The film was released in Japan on July 18, 1992, by Toho and was released on VHS by Tokuma Shoten in 1993.
 The movie was later reissued on VHS by Buena Vista Home Entertainment Japan (now Walt Disney Studios Japan) on April 23, 1999, and was released on DVD on December 18, 2002.
 The film was released on Blu-ray Disc on November 6, 2013, with a reissue of the DVD following on July 16, 2014.

-An English-dubbed version was made for Japan Airlines and was later included in the 1996 Ghibli ga Ippai Laserdisc Box Set and on the 2002 Japanese DVD release of the film.
+Japan Airlines commissioned an English dub that was produced in Japan in 1992 for viewing on international flights.
+The dub was supervised by Ward Sexton, who also starred as Porco.
+Although Sexton felt the project was too big for an English-speaking cast in Japan, Studio Ghibli insisted he be in charge.
+The dub was included in the 1996 Ghibli ga Ippai Laserdisc Box Set and on the 2002 Japanese DVD release of the film, both of which are out of print.

 Walt Disney Home Entertainment released the film on DVD on February 22, 2005, and on Blu-ray on February 3, 2015, both with a new English dub featuring the voices of Michael Keaton, Cary Elwes, Susan Egan, and Kimberly Williams-Paisley, which is included on most international releases as well as the 2014 Japanese DVD reissue.
 This dub was supervised by Tony Bancroft and written by frequent Ghibli dub screenwriters Don and Cindy Hewitt.
 GKIDS re-issued the film on Blu-ray and DVD on November 21, 2017, under a new deal with Studio Ghibli.